Blog

 Gout

 A painful inflammation of the joints, generally in the big toe, is caused by gout, a form of arthritis.
-The excess uric acid that builds up in the joints and kidneys as crystals can result in gout, imparting a strong odor in the urine.
+In gout, the excess uric acid that builds up in the joints as crystals can also accumulate in the kidneys, imparting a strong odor to the urine[9].
 Urine naturally excretes uric acid, a waste product that can break down into ammonia when it builds up, and has an overpowering or unpleasant smell.

 Menopause